The Chart for EQT Corporation (EQT) Is Flashing Mixed Signals

 Sponsored

+The average price from analysts is $26.64, which is $10.32 above the current price.
 EQT currently public float of 277.54M and currently shorts hold a 5.90% ratio of that float.
-Today, the average trading volume of EQT was 4.47M shares.
+Today, the average trading volume of EQT was 4.65M shares.

 EQT’s Market Performance